Trilafon Side Effects

 Generic Name: perphenazine

-Note: This document contains side effect information about perphenazine.
-Some of the dosage forms listed on this page may not apply to the brand name Trilafon.
+Note: This page contains side effects data for the generic drug perphenazine.
+It is possible that some of the dosage forms included below may not apply to the brand name Trilafon.

 For the Consumer

 Applies to perphenazine: oral fixed-combination tablets, oral tablets

 Side effects include:

 Extrapyramidal reactions (e.g., Parkinson-like symptoms, dystonia, akathisia, tardive dyskinesia), drowsiness, muscular weakness, dry mouth, blurred vision, weight gain, skin reactions, amenorrhea, galactorrhea.

 Applies to perphenazine: compounding powder, injectable solution, oral concentrate, oral tablet

 The incidence and severity of extrapyramidal reactions have been reported to increase with an increase in dosage.
 Extrapyramidal reactions have been reported to usually be controllable by concomitant use of an antiparkinsonian drug such as benztropine mesylate and/or by a reduction in dosage.

 Risk of developing tardive dyskinesia has been reported to be greater in elderly patients on high-dose therapy, especially females.
 In some patients, the symptoms are irreversible.